WhyIsEvery4thYearAlwaysBad/mahstuff/Nav Mesh Dev guide/TF2 Nav Mesh Guide.md

 ## Ammunition and Health packs.

-Ammo and Health packs should be contained in their own nav area, so that the bot is able to directly navigate to them, and also so that the bot will be less as like to walk over them by accident.
+Ammo and Health packs should be contained in their own nav area, so that the bot is able to directly navigate to them, and also so that the bot will be less likely to walk over them by accident.

 # Techniques